dazuozcy/dazuozcy.github.io/_posts/openmp/2021-07-03-introdution-to-openmp-intel.md

 ./a.out
 ```
 ## Exercise 1
-Verify that your OMP environment works, write a multithreaded program that prints "Hello World".
+**Verify that your OMP environment works, write a multithreaded program that prints "Hello World"**.